 The IDeATe network is a centralized hub for design, art, and technology that brings together faculty and students from many different colleges and schools on campus.
-A resource heavily used by School of Art students, IDeATe offers undergraduate courses and minors in Game Design, Animation & Special Effects, Media Design, Sonic Arts, Design for Learning, Innovation & Entrepreneurship, Intelligent Environments, and Physical Computing.
+A resource heavily used by School of Art students, IDeATe offers undergraduate courses and minors in Game Design, Animation Special Effects, Media Design, Sonic Arts, Design for Learning, Innovation Entrepreneurship, Intelligent Environments, and Physical Computing.
 For students wishing to learn how to use animation software and/or how to program interactive games, artworks, and website, IDeATe provides a strong technical background.

-School or Art students have the option of pursing an additional major or minor in a technical field, such as Computer Science, Robotics, or Logic and Computation.
+School or Art students have the option of pursuing an additional major or minor in a technical field, such as Computer Science, Robotics, or Logic and Computation.
 Particularly popular among students interested in interactive design and new media is the secondary major or the minor in Human-Computer Interaction.
 This program encompasses interdisciplinary work in design, computer science, and behavioral and social science, ideal for students who may wish to pursue a career in video game design, smartphone app design, or interactive robotics, or who are interested in gaining an understanding of human behavior to make interactive artworks.
 The Human-Computer Interaction Institute also offers an accelerated Master’s program, which allows undergraduate students to obtain a Master’s degree with an extra year of coursework.